Getting recommendation is not always better: Discussion

 \subsection{Possible extensions}

 This work can be expanded in various ways.
-First, in our current model, the recommender agent gives its sincere perception as a recommendation.
+Let's start with the parameters.
+The model has several parameters that one can change and observe the effects.
+A set of important parameters are related to the population.
+We considered $N = 100$ with $50\%$ cooperators.
+One wants to try larger $N$ values as well as different percentages.
+Among all the parameters of the model, the payoff matrix is the most important one.
+We used classical PD payoff matrix~\cite{ axelrod1981evolution}.
+The model using different payoff matrices possibly produce different results but its investigation is left as future work.
+For example, payoff matrices with negative entries, as in the case of \cite{ Cetin2016}, would be an interesting possibility to investigate.
+Another parameter to investigate is $\tau$, which is the number of times two agents interact.
+On the one hand, one should not consider very small values.
+For example, for the extreme case of $\tau = 1$, the model becomes trivial since agents judge the opponents with a single interaction.
+On the other hand, very large values are not realistic in real life.
+Except for our closed neighborhood, the number of interactions that we made with an individual is not large.
+In addition to $\tau = 30$ reported here, we run tests for $\tau$ values of $10, 100, 200$ and observed the ``anomaly around $\mu = 0.2$''.
+See appendix~\refsec{sec:effectOfTau}.
+Second, in our current model, the recommender agent gives its sincere perception as a recommendation.
 That is, even a defector agent provides its genuine opinion.
 This may not be the case in real life.
-Second, we considered $N = 100$ with $50\%$ cooperators.
-One wants to try larger $N$ values as well as different percentages.
-Third, we consider homogenous agents.
+Third, we considered homogenous agents.
 One type of cooperators plays against one type of defectors.
 In real life, there are always mixtures of all kinds.
 In such heterogeneous environments are difficult to investigate but definitely much more realistic.
-Fourth, there are possible extensions for defectors.
-Our defectors are self-assured.
-One may consider defectors that also use recommendations.
-More than that, our defectors refuse to play with perceived defectors.
+The fourth possible extension is related to the use of recommendation.
+The original model of \cite{Cetin2014,Cetin2016} has no recommendation.
+In this work, we study the case where cooperators use recommendation and defectors do not.
+There are two more cases to investigate: cooperators do not but defectors do use recommendation and both cooperators and defectors use it.
+Fifth, our defectors refuse to play with perceived defectors.
 Given a payoff matrix of $(S, P, R, T) = (0, 1, 3, 5)$, a realist defector would always choose to play since it has nothing to lose.
-Payoff matrices with negative entries as in the case of \cite{Cetin2016} is another possibility to investigate.
-Finally, any two agents play $\tau$ times on average.
-Different $\tau$ values should be investigated.
+Finally, in this work, we investigate the system at a certain time.
+Its evolution in time would be interesting to investigate.